 Julie Lerman is a Microsoft MVP, .NET mentor and consultant who lives in the hills of Vermont.
 You can find Julie presenting on data access and other Microsoft .NET topics at user groups and conferences around the world.
 Julie is the author of the highly acclaimed "Programming Entity Framework (with a second edition coming soon) and authors the MSDN Magazine Data Points column.

-Course Overview Welcome to Pluralsight.
-My name is Julie Lerman, and you may know me as one of the most recognized authorities in the world on Entity Framework, Microsoft's data access platform for.
-NET development.
-I'm so excited to share with you the newest version of Entity Framework Core.
-EF Core 2 brings back more of the features many developers depended on in earlier versions of EF, as well as new innovations beyond that first iteration of EF Core, it's the version that finally feels ready to many developers and businesses who were originally reluctant to try out EF Core.
-If you're already using Entity Framework or that first version of EF Core, this course will help you learn how to leverage your existing EF knowledge to quickly get up to speed with EF Core 2.
-If you're brand new to EF, you'll learn the basics and get insights that will take you further than a standard baby steps lesson.
-Whether you're building software for Windows or cross platform apps for.
-NET Core, this course will give you an understanding of the variety of environments where you can build and deploy apps that use EF Core 2.
-You'll learn how to build and interact with data models and then build a desktop app and a cross platform ASP.
-NET Core app that use EF Core 2 for their data access.
-While this course will use a familiar environment, Visual Studio 2017 on Windows, everything you learn here will apply to any of the environments where you can build.
-NET Framework or.
-NET Core software.
-I hope you'll join me on this journey as you get quickly up to speed on using Entity Framework Core 2.
+Course Overview [Autogenerated] Welcome to plural sight.
+My name is Julie Lurman, and you may know me as one of the most recognized authorities in the world on Entity Framework, Microsoft's data access platform for dot net development.
+I'm so excited to share with you the newest version of Entity Framework or if Court to brings back more of the features many developers to pen it on in earlier versions of E. F as well as new innovations.
+Beyond that first iteration of the F core, it's the version that finally feels ready to many developers and businesses who were originally reluctant to try out F core.
+If you're already using entity framework or that first version of the F core, this course will help you learn how to leverage your existing E F knowledge to quickly get up to speed with the F core, too.
+If your brand new T f, you'll learn the basics and get insights that will take you further than a standard baby steps lesson.
+Whether you're building software for Windows or cross platform maps for dot net core, this course will give you an understanding of the variety of environments where you can build and deploy APS that use F core, too.
+You'll learn howto build and interact with data models and then build a desktop and a cross platform A s p dot net core app that use e F core to for their data access.
+While this course will use a familiar environment Visual Studio 2017 on Windows, everything you learn here will apply to any of the environments where you can build dot net framework or dot net core software.
+I hope you'll join me on this journey as you get quickly up to speed on using entity framework or two.